 Well, zinc is the equivalent for inflammation.
 If you have no time whatsoever to formulate an acne master plan with loads of healthy foods carefully arranged by nutrition, and are looking for a good old fashioned miracle pill, then those two are the best.
 Zinc for inflammation, and vitamin E for preventing sebum oxidation.

 How does zinc work?
 Basically, it is responsible for directly constraining the immune system.
 You’ve got all the immune system chemicals and actors in place, constructed by proteins, calcium and iron, but zinc is responsible for controlling them.
 In other words, it does exactly what we acne-clearing enthusiasts need to do to prevent acne.
 According to one study, 54.1% of acne patients are deficient in zinc, and according to another, 31.2% enjoyed a reduction of two thirds or more when they took a supplement.

-After using many different zinc supplements over the years, this is the one I have finally settled on.
+After using many different zinc supplements over the years, this one of the best I have ever stumbled upon.
 Why?
 It has no unhealthy fillers, with the only filler being the harmless rice flour.
-The zinc is in the form of zinc l-methionine, which is well absorbed compared to conventional forms like zinc oxide.
+The zinc is in the form of zinc gluconate, which is well absorbed compared to conventional forms like zinc oxide.
 The pills are also tiny and easy to swallow.

 The more of the factors behind chronic inflammation you can remove, the better.
 Without chronic inflammation, the chances of acne are vastly reduced.

 Many studies now implicate chronic inflammation as being the single biggest cause of acne; in one of them a team of scientists examined both normal skin and areas with acne, and found that inflammatory markers (interleukin 1, CD3+) were significantly higher in the skin with acne.